-IV.
-The common stock of the trust is represented by shares subscribed by investment and administration trust number F/147, which was created for the stock option plan for key executives.
-On December 31, 2021, 2020 y 2019, the outstanding portion payable by executives is \$7,884, which is presented in stockholders' equity as shares held in trust.
-The value of contributed capital has therefore been reduced by this amount.

-V. Common stock without par value as of December 31, 2021, 2020 y 2019, is as follows:
+- IV.
+The share capital in trust corresponds to the shares subscribed by the investment trust and administration number F/147, for the purchase option plan for key executives.
+The portion not yet exhibited by the executives as of December 31, 2022, 2021 and 2020 amounts to \$7,884, and is presented in stockholders' equity as shares in trust, and, consequently, the value of the contributed capital is decreased by that same amount. - V. Common stock without par value as of December 31, 2022, 2021 and 2020, is as follows: